colin-chill/simplemp4player/README.md

  - Time Interface
  - Progress Bar
  - Fast Forwards and Backwards
- -Search for Youtube videos and download them to watch
+ - Search for Youtube videos and download them to watch
+  - To incorporate this into your code:
+  - Install necessary dependencies: youtube-search, pytube